OrienteerBAP/Orienteer-Guidebook/getting_started.md

 # Starting with Orienteer

-This chapter will guide through installing the Orienteer platform and will introduce you to Orienteer basics: its architecture and UI.
+This chapter guides you through installing the Orienteer platform and  introduces you to Orienteer basics: its architecture and UI.